 Responsible Official for the day: (print legibly)

-Event:

-Location:
+Event: Location:

-Date:
+Inspected

-Inspected 1.
-Number of fighting surfaces conforms with sanctioning document 2.
-Fighting surfaces No open cracks between mats 3.
-Safety area a5 m open space beyond the mats all around b.
+1. Number of fighting/Kata prese entations areas conforms with sanctioning document

+2. Fighting /Kata presentation areass No open cracks between mats

+3. Safety area a5 m open space beyond the mats all around

+b.
 Outside safety area (min.
-3 m) c.
-Between fighting surfaces (for 7m x.7m, a 4 m separation) (for 8m x 8m, a 4 m separation) d.
-No open cracks between mats 4.
-Mat tables Clear separation from the mat for safety (.5 m) Medical staff Adequate for the size of the tournament Prepared to record type & number of injuries 5.
-Emergency action plan In place 6.
-Change rooms & weigh-in area Adequate for the size of the tournament 7.
-Washrooms Adequate for the size of the tournament
+3 m)

+c.
+Between fighting surfaces

+(for 7m x.7m, a 4 m separation)

+(for 8m x 8m, a 4 m separation)

+d.
+No open cracks between mats

+4. Mat tables Clear separation from the mat for safety (.5 m)

+Medical staff Adequate for the size of the tournament

+Prepared to record type & number of injuries

+5. Emergency action plan In place

+6. Change rooms & weigh-in area Adequate for the size of the tournament

+7. Washrooms Adequate for the size of the tournament